jackyliang/Verify.tf/README.md

 # Verify.tf

+## Short Introduction

 Verify.tf is a Team Fortress 2 UGC roster verification library written in PHP.
 All you need is your UGC roster URL, the opposing team's roster URL, and your console `status` output, for it to tell you who is rostered and who is not.

+## Long Introduction

+Verify.tf is a Team Fortress 2 UGC roster verification tool hosted on my personal projects site loop.tf.

+This tool targets competitive Team Fortress 2 players, where prior to each match, there are uncertainties as to the players whom you play against are really the individuals they claim they are.
+The old fashioned way of verifying whether the opposing team's roster is to exhaustively and manually checking each player's name against the team's UGC profile page.
+This allows room for error and is a waste of time.

+This, of course, is not how programmers should do things.

+This simple tools allows anyone to conveniently verify every individual on the server as long as you have both team's UGC profile URL and the Valve server status outputs.

+This library saves 90% of your time prior to the match for 100% roster verification accuracy. *(Warning: these statistics may be complete bullshit)*

 ## Installation